Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	neknek inlet bundle $((ntpn*nodes/2)) $((ntpn*nodes/2))

-Here, ``nodes`` variable is the user input on number of nodes. ``ntpn`` is the number of processors per node.
+Here, ``nodes`` variable is the user input on number of nodes assigned for the job. ``ntpn`` is the number of processors/threads per node.
 First two parameters are the names of the component meshes and the following two parameters specify the number of total threads used for each session, respectively.
 We use equal number of threads for this turorial, but the user may modify the distribution of threads as needed.
-The script can be adopted suitably for the cluster being used.
+The script can be adopted suitably for any cluster being used.
 On Sawtooth cluster, the script is launched as follows:

 .. code-block:: console